nightfallai/nightfall-python-sdk/README.md

 ### SDK Documentation

 The SDK is documented using the Sphinx library.
-You can generatre the developer documentation using `make docs` and preview it on `localhost:8000` by running `python3 -m http.server --directory docs/_build/html`.
+You can generatre the developer documentation using `make docs` and preview it on `localhost:8000` by running `make serve-docs`.

 ### Creating a Release